rfshelley/Documentation/getting-started/first-smartapp.rst

 Editor
 ------

-Once you've created your SmartApp, you'll be taken to the editor and simulator.
+Once you've created your SmartApp, you'll be taken to the editor and Simulator.
 Before we look at the code, it's worth becoming familiar with some of the basic features.

 Above the code window, there are five buttons: